TosbackCgusBridge-Bot/CGUs-versions/Economist/Privacy Policy.md

 *   We may send marketing communications via a range of channels including email and push notifications and you can opt out of these at any time.
 If you give us marketing permission, we may contact you to tell you about special offers and related or similar products or services within The Economist Group.

 *   We may pass your information to specially selected third parties who would like to contact you with information regarding their own products and services such as other subscriptions, events or content services.
 Those parties are responsible for their use of your data and you should read their privacy policies carefully.
-For more information on how we work with third parties please see the section below .
+For more information on how we work with third parties please see the section below.

 *   We will ask you if you wish to opt-out of such marketing when you first sign up to receive our products or services.
 You can also update your preferences for your _Economist_ subscription at any time via your online account at economist.com or by contacting customer services (see ‘Contact us’).
 You can also opt out of email marketing by clicking the unsubscribe link at the bottom of our emails.
 Other parts of The Economist Group will inform you of how to opt out of such marketing communications, or you can contact us.
 This does not apply to important service notifications such as payment confirmations (as covered in the section above) or where we have some other legal basis for contacting you.